intel-analytics/BigDL-2.x/apps/pytorch/README.md

 * Jupyter Notebook, matplotlib

 ## Prepare environments
-We recommend you to use [Anaconda](https://www.anaconda.com/distribution/#linux) to prepare the enviroments.
-Especially, you want to run on a yarn cluster(yarn-client mode).
+We recommend you to use [Anaconda](https://www.anaconda.com/distribution/#linux) to prepare the enviroments, especially if you want to run on a yarn cluster(yarn-client mode only).
 ```
 conda create -n zoo python=3.6 #zoo is conda enviroment name, you can set another name you like.
 conda activate zoo